Bhagavad Gita Chapter 7 Verse 29 Meaning

 Available in 28 languages

-This verse from Chapter 7 of the Bhagavad Gita highlights a practical insight: Those who strive for liberation from old age and death, taking refuge in Me, realize in full that Brahman, the whole knowledge of the Self, and all action.
+The Gita addresses divine nature with characteristic directness here.
+Those who strive for liberation from old age and death, taking refuge in Me, realize in full that Brahman, the whole knowledge of the Self, and all action.
+Within the broader arc of Chapter 7, this verse builds on Krishna's systematic exposition of devotion.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team